vert1c4l/June_SECDSM_CTF/README.md

 # June_SECDSM_CTF
 Write up for the June edition of the SecDSM mini-CTF event.
-Total time to complete this challenge: 4.5 hours

 ## Challenge
 Given the following punch card, figure out what the flag is.
 ![r3tr0](https://user-images.githubusercontent.com/101227395/171697595-24b3c275-aeab-4c5c-a21f-910c9af463df.jpg)

-Challenge created by `@ArchMafia`
+Challenge created by _@ArchMafia_

 ## Walkthrough
 ### Step 1
 I already know that we're working with a punch card, but is there any other information that I can glean from the provided card?
 In fact, there was.
 On the left-hand side, the punch card has some identifying information on where it was made:
 ![step 1](https://user-images.githubusercontent.com/101227395/171699951-93de0fe3-a316-48c6-a7dc-f229e0f8b30d.jpg)

-Performing a search with the following key terms `masswerk punch card reader` led me to the site, https://www.masswerk.at/cardreader/.
+Performing a search with the following key terms _masswerk punch card reader_ led me to the site, https://www.masswerk.at/cardreader/.

 ### Step 2
 Tried to upload the image provided for this challenge, but an error message stating: **"Sorry, this file doesn't look like a punch card created with the Virtual Keypunch."**  Hmmm, maybe I should try changing the picture format from '.png' to '.jpeg'?